OUTSTANDING SERVICE, DEEP EXPERTISE, HIGH EFFICIENCY

 - Freeman v.
 Ethicon, Inc., Case No. 2:20-cv-10661-CBM-SKA, United States District Court for the Central District of California: Pelvic mesh product liability case; defense verdict, 2022.

 - Shostrom v.
-Ethicon, Inc. and Johnson & Johnson; Case No. 1:20-cv-01933-WJM-STV, United States District Court for the District of Colorado: Pelvic mesh product liability case; defense verdict, 2022.
-(Butler Snow serves as national coordinating counsel in the pelvic mesh litigation and served as appellate trial counsel and trial support for this case.)
+Ethicon, Inc. and Johnson & Johnson; Case No. 1:20-cv-01933-WJM-STV, United States District Court for the District of Colorado: Pelvic mesh product liability case; defense verdict, 2022 (Appellate Trial Counsel and Trial Support).
 “Johnson and Johnson Wins Third Ethicon Pelvic Mesh Trial This Year,” Law.com, July 6, 2022.

 - Knoth v.
 Apollo Endoscopy US, Inc., Case No. 5:18-CV-00049-DCB-MTP, United States District Court of the Southern District of Mississippi: Medical device product liability case; defense verdict, 2022.